-After you exit Dyke Marsh, head left (south) on the paved Mount Vernon Trail.
+After you exit Dyke Marsh, head left (south) on the paved Mount Vernon Trail to another of our favorite boardwalk hikes on the Potomac.
 In just a bit the trail becomes a long stretch of boardwalk over another section of the wetland.
 Enjoy the views and a stroll, before you turn back and return to the parking area.

-Park at 616 Foxcroft Road in Alexandria to reach both Dyke Marsh Wildlife Preserve and the Mount Vernon Trail.
+Park at Belle Haven Park in Alexandria to reach both Dyke Marsh Wildlife Preserve and the Mount Vernon Trail.
 Parking and admission are free.
 The Mount Vernon Trail is paved and wheelchair accessible, but Dyke Marsh is not.
 Leashed dogs are allowed on both trails.

 Plan your hike with our complete guide: Dyke Marsh and Mount Vernon Trail Hike.

 A short but pretty boardwalk near the historic Stone Bridge at Manassas National Battlefield is ideal for a stroll and a little bird watching.
 Park at the free Stone Bridge lot and walk down the dirt trail and across the bridge.
 This was a critical site during the first major land battle of the Civil War, the First Battle of Manassas (aka the Battle of Bull Run).